Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Application to Hadamard + CNOT sequences

 \subsection{Remarks on monotonic decay and non-Markovianity}

 Finally, we discuss relations between monotonic decay and Markovianity.
 The term ``Markovian'' process is sometimes used solely on the basis of monotonic decay of coherences, populations, or fidelities in open quantum systems.
-Here, we examine this assertion: When monotonic decay of fidelity is observed, then the process follows Markovian dynamics.
+Here, we examine this assertion: When monotonic increase of infidelity is observed, then the process follows Markovian dynamics.

-Figure~\ref{fig:partialFidelity} displays the time traces of the fidelity under Seq.~(a) with the initial state $\ketbra{00}{00}$.
+Figure~\ref{fig:partialFidelity} displays the time traces of the infidelity under Seq.~(a) with the initial state $\ketbra{00}{00}$.
 Here, those during the first single-qubit gate application [$R^y(-\pi / 2) \otimes R^x(\pi / 2)$] and the first idling (with the duration $\omega_q \Delta t = \pi / 2$) in the deep sub-Ohmic case $s = 1/8$ are depicted.
 Since no entanglement is generated until the end in Fig.~\ref{fig:partialFidelity}, the total fidelity of the two-qubit system can be expressed as the product of the partial fidelities of each single qubit in the form of $F_\mathrm{tot}(t) = F_1(t) F_2(t)$.
-The time traces of the total fidelity, $F_\mathrm{tot}(t)$, and the partial fidelities of each qubit, $F_1(t)$ and $F_2(t)$ are shown in Fig.~\ref{fig:partialFidelity}.
+The time traces of the total infidelity, $1-F_\mathrm{tot}(t)$, and the partial infidelities of each qubit, $1-F_1(t)$ and $1-F_2(t)$ are shown in Fig.~\ref{fig:partialFidelity}.